About Physio Development

 With the right support and guidance, I believe those that have a passion for physiotherapy can create a long and successful career that is meaningful to them.

-Physio Development aims to help physiotherapists through curating the best freely available research papers, articles, and podcasts in one monthly newsletter.
+Physio Development aims to help physiotherapists by curating the best freely available research papers, articles, and podcasts in one monthly newsletter.
 We also provide online education to help develop the systems and habits for a successful physiotherapy career.

 About Luke McManus